stenzek/duckstation/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **YOU MUST FILL OUT THIS ISSUE TEMPLATE.
-IT IS NOT OPTIONAL.** Issues which are not created with the template **will be ignored and closed**.
+IT IS NOT OPTIONAL.** Issues which are not created with the template **will be tag as invalid, ignored and closed**.

 Please read before creating a new issue: